Boston Cream Pie Cream Horns

 - Allow the baked shells to cool.
 Remove the mold.

 Melt & Dip Cream Horn Shells

-- Place chocolate in a microwave safe bowl and microwave in 10 second intervals, stirring after each, until the chocolate is melted with some visible chunks still there.
+Place 3/4 cup chocolate in a microwave-safe bowl and microwave in 10-second intervals, stirring after each, until the chocolate is melted with some visible chunks still there.
 Remove from microwave and continue stirring until smooth and no more chunks are visible.
-DO NOT overheat, or the chocolate will cease and separate, making it unusuable.
+DO NOT overheat, or the chocolate will cease and separate, making it unusable.

 - Dip the open end of the cream horn into the melted chocolate, shake off excess and place onto parchment paper or foil.
 Allow to set.

 Make Sweetened Condensed Milk Custard